yangzhilinAndy/Machine-Learning-Research-Project/README.md

 Machine Learning for Storage System Reliability Prediction

 This is the summer research I did in the summer holiday of 2018.
-In this research project, I have mainly tried to reproduced 3 papers:
+In this research project, I have mainly tried to reproduced the results in 3 papers:

 1.Prediction Disk Replacement towards Reliable Data Centers (KDD16)